ideoplex/jersey-gson/README.md

 ```

 [Maven](https://maven.apache.org/) is configured to autostart/autostop jetty
-for the selenium test.
+for tests.
 Please halt any "mvn jetty:run" invocations before
 running the tests via:

 ```